jundalisay/superb/content/en/material/principles/intro/chapter-01.md

-+++
-heading   = "Earth, Water, Fire, Wind, Aether" title       = "The Five Layers of Superphysics" description = "The common conclusion of the ancient Greeks, Hindus, and Chinese" date        = "2020-01-01" author      = "Juan" linkTitle   = "Five Layers" image      = "/photos/balancerock.jpg" categories  = ["Material Superphysics"] linkb = "/material/" linkbtext = "Index" linkf = "/material/" linkftext = "Index" icon = "/icons/spmat.png" updates = [] aliases = [
-  "/articles/material/what-are-the-five-layers-of-superphysics",
-  "/material/five-layers-of-superphysics"
-]
-+++
+---
+# heading: "Chapter 4c"
+title: "The Five Layers of Superphysics"
+date: 2020-01-01
+image: "/covers/spblack.jpg"
+description: "The common conclusion of the ancient Greeks, Hindus, and Chinese"
+linkb: /superphysics/principles/chapter-04b
+linkbtext: "Qualimath"
+linkf: /superphysics/principles/chapter-05
+linkftext: "Desire"
+author: Juan
+icon: /icons/pantry.png
+aliases:
+  /articles/material/what-are-the-five-layers-of-superphysics
+  /material/five-layers-of-superphysics
+  /material/principles/five-layers
+---

 Our Five Layers are derived from the Five Elements of the Greeks, Hindus, and Chinese.
 Such a concept is absent in science because science came from the Western civilization which is really just the Roman Empire.